-Go to the URL tab of the Experience Manager for your AMP page and select the desired publishing option.
+Click the Publish Experience button from the slide-out menu for your AMP page and select the desired publishing option.
 This prompt you to set up the publishing of the page.
 Clicking Publish will trigger the validation process (checking if the page is AMP compliant).
 If your page passes the validation process, it will be published.

 You can also publish your AMP Page on Wordpress by following the instructions provided in this article.

-Note: You can publish an AMP Page and use it as the mobile version for a fully-featured standard page: Instructions here: Linking an AMP mobile page to a standard landing page.
+Note: You can publish an AMP Page and use it as the mobile version (on search engine results) for a fully-featured standard page.
+Instructions here: Linking an AMP mobile page to a standard landing page.

 You can add it in an HTML box in the page editor, in the HTML/CSS section, or in the Scripts & GDPR section in the slideout menu.